This section describes required permissions for user accounts to be used when restoring data.

-- The account under which you run Veeam Explorer for Microsoft Exchange requires Read and Write permissions to all files in a folder with the Exchange mailbox database.
+- A user account which is used to run Veeam Explorer for Microsoft Exchange requires Read and Write permissions for all files in a folder with the Exchange mailbox database.

 Consider the following:

-- The account that is used for restore to a public folder should own a mailbox on target Microsoft Exchange server.
+- The account must own a mailbox on a target Microsoft Exchange server.

-- This account should have an Organization Management role on target Microsoft Exchange server.
-It can be assigned, for example, by running the following Exchange Management PowerShell cmdlet:
+- The account must have an Organization Management role on a target Microsoft Exchange server.
+This role can be assigned via PowerShell cmdlet.